-Immediately upon receipt of the circuit breakers, examine, the cartons to determine if any damage or loss was sustained during transit.
-If injury or rough handling is evident, file a damage claim at once with the carrier and promptly notify the nearest District Office.
-Asea Brown Boveri is not responsible for damage of goods after delivery to the carrier.
-However, we will lend assistance if notified of claims.
+Immediately upon receipt of the circuit breakers, examine the cartons to determine if any damage or loss was sustained during transit.
+If injury or rough handling is evident, file a damage claim at once with the carrier and promptly notify the I-T-E Imperial Corporation.
+The I-T-E Imperial Corporation is not responsible for damage of goods after delivery to the carrier.
+However, the I-T-E Imperial Corporation will lend assistance if notified of claims.

-Unpack circuit breakers as soon as possible after receipt.
+Unpack the circuit breakers as soon as possible after receipt.
 If unpacking is delayed, difficulty may be experienced in making a claim for damages not evident upon receipt.
-Use care in unpacking in order to avoid damaging any circuit breaker parts.
+Use care in unpacking in order to avoid damaging any of the circuit breaker parts.
 Check the contents of each carton against the packing list before discarding any packing material.
-If any discrepancy is discovered, promptly notify the nearest District Office.
-Information specifying the purchase order number, carton number and part numbers of damaged or missing parts should accompany the claim.
+If any shortage of material is discovered, promptly notify the nearest representative of the I-T-E Imperial Corporation.
+Information specifying the purchase order number, carton number and part numbers of the damaged or missing parts should accompany the claim.

-Circuit breakers should be installed in their permanent

-location as soon as possible.
+Circuit breakers should be installed in their permanent location as soon as possible.
 (See Basic Handling below.)
 If possible, a drawout circuit breaker should be stored and locked in the "DISCONNECTED" position in its compartment, with the door closed.
 Both the primary and control separable contacts are disconnected in this position.
 If the breaker cannot be installed in its compartment, it should be kept in its original carton and the carton should be sealed to prevent infiltration of dirt.
 Where conditions of high humidity prevail, the use of heaters is recommended, regardless of the method of storage selected.